GarimaSubedi01/Python_basics_tasks/README.md

 Task 2: Basic calculator ->
 A program that performs basic arithmetic calculations such as addition, subtraction, multiplication, division.

 Task 3: String manipulation ->
 A program that performs different string manipulation operations on the input string.

+Task 4: Fibonacci series and factorial calculation -> A program that generates fibonacci series upto desired terms and calculates factorial of the given number.